Ultimate Guide

 We’ll say it again – consumers are more likely to buy a product or service that has been recommended by a friend or family member.
 That’s a level of trust that no brand can ever compete with, so how do you tap into that?
 With a referral program.

-Offer your existing customers a discount, merchandise, or some other reward for referring friends and family.
-You can do this by way of an email campaign, and advertise the program both on your website and social media channels.
-Check out Arlo’s referral program for inspiration.
+Offer your existing customers a discount, merchandise, or some other reward for referring friends and family – such as an Amazon Gift Card.
+You can promote your referral campaign by email, and advertise the program both on your website and social media channels.
+Referral campaigns are a great way to market your training program.
 It’s truly powerful stuff!

 Chapter 3